Use your Siri Remote or Apple TV Remote

 - Apple TV 4K and Apple TV HD ships with the same remote everywhere.
 In countries and regions that support Siri, the remote is called Siri Remote.
 Elsewhere, it’s called Apple TV Remote.
 Siri works on either remote as long as you’re in a country or region that supports Siri.

-- While volume control normally works using the IR sensor on the front of your TV or receiver, some receivers use HDMI-CEC instead.
+- While volume control usually works using the IR sensor on the front of your TV or receiver, some receivers use HDMI-CEC instead.
 With volume through HDMI-CEC, you don’t need a clear path between your remote and the front of your receiver.